Skip to content

 Message

 The Message object is a representation of a message that is published to the fediverse.
-You can interact with the Message object such as replying to it, sharing it, deleting it, and so on.
+You can interact with the Message object such as liking it, replying to it, sharing it, deleting it, and so on.

 Where to get a Message object